chrisnoonan98675/site/xl-deploy/concept/xl-deploy-licensing.markdown

 * **V2**: Required for XL Deploy 4.5.3 and later
 * **V3**: Required for XL Deploy 5.0.0 and later

+You can also find this information in the `README` file located with your licenses on the Software Distribution site.

 To check the version of a license, open it in a text editor.
-The version is identified in the license file.

 For information about installing the license, refer to [Install XL Deploy](/xl-deploy/how-to/install-xl-deploy.html#install-the-license).